opensesamemedia/syncstage-docs/docs/web/sdk-delegates.md

 ### SyncStageDesktopAgentDelegate
-Responsible for getting callbacks with information if SyncStage Desktop Agent is already acquired by some other browser tab to prevent paralell access, and general Desktop Agent connection events.
+Responsible for getting callbacks with information if SyncStage Desktop Agent is already acquired by some other browser tab to prevent parallel access, and general Desktop Agent connection events.

 ```typescript
 interface ISyncStageDesktopAgentDelegate {